djdyer/my-readme-md-generator/README.md

 ## Description

-<b>Purpose</b>: To create a comprehensive README.md file, per user inputs.
+1. **Purpose**: To create a comprehensive README.md file, per user inputs.
-<b>Motivation</b>: Leaves more time to focus on writing code.
+2. **Motivation**: Leaves more time to focus on writing code.
-<b>Problem Solved</b>: Saves time and eliminates guesswork in README.md composition.
+3. **Problem solved**: Saves time and eliminates guesswork in README.md composition.
-<b>What was learned</b>: How to create and run Node applications.
+4. **What I learned**: How to create and run Node applications.

 <br>